-Dr. Rone-Adams received her Physical Therapy Degree at University of Miami, Coral Gables, FL and her MHSA and DBA degrees from Nova Southeastern University.
-She also holds a Post Graduate Certificate in Learning and Teaching in Higher Education from Brunel University, Uxbridge, UK.
+Shari Rone-Adams, P.T., M.H.S.A., D.B.A. received her physical therapy degree from the University of Miami in Coral Gables, FL and her M.H.S.A. and D.B.A. degrees from Nova Southeastern University.
+She also holds a Post Graduate Certificate in Learning and Teaching in Higher Education from Brunel University in Uxbridge, UK.

 Recognitions & Certifications

-Dr. Rone-Adams is a strong supporter of interdisciplinary training and development.
-The program offers multiple interdisciplinary learning opportunities throughout the program and these opportunities are incorporating interdisciplinary simulation training in conjunction with various disciplines.
+Rone-Adams is a strong supporter and promoter of interdisciplinary training and simulation in education.
+The D.P.T. programs offers multiple interdisciplinary learning opportunities throughout the program and these opportunities incorporate interdisciplinary simulation training in conjunction with various disciplines.

 Scholarly Activities and Interests